 Operator Guide · Updated 18 May 2026

-Five policies cleaning operators need, what each one covers, when it kicks in, what it costs, and how to read a Certificate of Currency.
-Written for AU operators — not a generic fill-in-the-blanks template.
+Australian cleaning operators typically need five insurance policies: public liability, workers compensation, tools and equipment, vehicle, and (for advisory work) professional indemnity.
+This guide explains what each one covers, when it kicks in, what it costs, and how to read a Certificate of Currency — written for AU operators, not a generic fill-in-the-blanks template.

 The Five Policies